openenclave/openenclave/samples/BuildSamplesLinux.md

 ```

 ### Build the samples using CMake
+The current version requires CMake 3.11 or higher.

 To build a sample using CMake, change directory to your target sample directory and execute the following commands: